terrytay/tp/docs/DeveloperGuide.md

 1. Creating a schedule based on user's requirements

     a.
-Prerequsites: Application is in the main interface. (i.e, not inside study area, notes interface).
+Prerequisites: Application is in the main interface. (i.e, not inside study area, notes interface).

     b.
 Test case: `schedule 2`<br>
       Expected: A message asking for the requirements of the tasks is displayed.
 After the requirements are entered successfully, the schedule generated is shown and stored in the list of tasks.
 Please follow these test cases mentioned later to test the interface used to get the requirements.